JarekErvin/JarekErvin.github.io/_posts/2016-10-20-Genre-&-Historical-Materialism.md

 1. Raya Dunayevskaya, *The Power of Negativity: Selected Writings on the Dialectic in Hegel and Marx*, ed.
 Peter Hudis and Kevin B. Anderson (New York: Lexington Books, 2002), 227.

 2. Disagreement abounds as to what this tradition could be called.
-Cf. Andrew Feenberg, *The Philosophy of Praxis: Marx, Lukács, And The Frankfurt School* (Brooklyn, NY: Verso, 2014) and Perry Anderson, Considerations on Western Marxism (London: Verso, 1979).
+Cf. Andrew Feenberg, *The Philosophy of Praxis: Marx, Lukács, And The Frankfurt School* (Brooklyn, NY: Verso, 2014) and Perry Anderson, *Considerations on Western Marxism* (London: Verso, 1979).
 Further disagreement abounds as to whether it constitutes a tradition at all.
 Commentators have varyingly questioned or reaffirmed Marx’s fidelity to Hegel (eg. Louis Althusser, *For Marx*, trans.
-Ben Brewster [New York: Verso, 2006]; ); Adorno’s to Hegel and Marx (eg. Gillian Rose, *The Melancholy Science* [Brooklyn, NY: Verso, 2014]; ); etc..
+Ben Brewster [New York: Verso, 2006]); Adorno’s to Hegel and Marx (eg. Gillian Rose, *The Melancholy Science* [Brooklyn, NY: Verso, 2014]); and beyond.
 While a full dissertation would be needed just to review this literature, suffice to say: I like “historical materialism” because it is the most neutral term available.
 It avoids the disparaging implications of terms like “Western Marxism,” which often is used to suggest that political movements or social programs originating outside of the Eastern Bloc are outside of legitimate political struggle.
 And I think of it as a tradition expressing a set of centrally linked concerns in the spirit of JM Bernstein, “Negative Dialectic as Fate: Adorno and Hegel,” in *The Cambridge Companion to Adorno*, ed.
 Tom Huhn (Cambridge University Press, 2004), 19–50.

 3. Gillian Rose, *Mourning Becomes the Law: Philosophy and Representation* (New York: Cambridge University Press, 1996), 8.